Future-Scholars/paperlib/README.md

     - ...
 -   Fulltext and advanced search.
 -   Rating, flag, tag, folder and markdown/plain text note.
--   RSS feed subscription to follow the newest publications in your research topic.
+-   RSS feed subscription to follow the newest publications on your research topic.
--   Locate and download PDF files from web.
+-   Locate and download PDF files from the web.
--   MacOS spotlight-like plugin to copy paste reference easily when writing a draft paper.
+-   macOS spotlight-like plugin to copy-paste references easily when writing a draft paper.
 -   Cloud sync, supports macOS and Windows.
 -   Beautiful and clean UI.